Books That Celebrate Transgender and Gender-Nonconforming Kids & Teens

 by Sarah Mangiola

 It’s so important that children of all ages see themselves represented in books, and that includes transgender and gender-nonconforming character inclusion and stories that focus on these topics.
-The following books for kids of all ages — from colorful picture books to memoirs for teens — celebrate transgender and gender-nonconforming kids and teens.
+The following books for kids — from colorful picture books to middle grade reads — celebrate transgender and gender-nonconforming kids.
 Read them in honor of Transgender Day of Remembrance or any day throughout the year.

 -